Design Projects

 • Resources: This may include samples, supplies, or specialized equipment.
 An engineer within the company should be assigned as a primary point of contact for the team.
 Student travel to the company and/or having company personnel visit Iowa State should also be considered.
 It is important for the company to commit an individual or individuals who are knowledgeable about the project and have the time to serve as an industry mentor for the student group.

 • Confidential Information and/or Intellectual Property agreements: While it is the University’s preference that sponsors make a reasonable effort to avoid the inclusion of confidential information in these projects, there is a Non-Disclosure Agreement form available in cases where this isn’t possible.
-While the University encourages sponsors to permit students to retain their intellectual property rights, there is a Special Intellectual Property Agreement form available to permit the sponsor to obtain ownership rights
+While the University encourages sponsors to permit students to retain their intellectual property rights, there is a Special Intellectual Property Agreement form available to permit the sponsor to obtain ownership rights.

 The benefits to participating companies could include: